 Panos Dragonas studied architecture at the National Technical University of Athens (Diploma of Architecture, 1992) and Columbia University in New York (MS AAD, 1993) as a Fulbright scholar.
+He teaches architecture & urban design studios and the elective course “Cinema, architecture and the city” at the University of Patras since 2000.

 In 2016, he was a Stanley J. Seeger ’52 Visiting Research Fellow in Hellenic Studies at Princeton University.